 Walking distance to: Denman Street dining, Coal Harbour waterfront, supermarkets, drug stores

-Another budget-friendly option in the West End, Rosellen Suites is practically across the street from Stanley Park.
-(Which means you will want a car at this location.)
-Quiet and safe, this hotel has two-bedroom suites that can sleep six and a full kitchen (stove/oven, refrigerator, dishwasher, microwave).
-There are coin-operated laundry facilities on-site.
+Another budget-friendly option in the West End, Rosellen Suites is practically across the street from Stanley Park, which means you should plan to have a care if staying in this location.
+Quiet and safe, this hotel has two-bedroom suites that can sleep six and a full kitchen.
+There are also coin-operated laundry facilities on-site.

 Walking distance to: Stanley Park

-The hotel offers rooms with two twin beds, two double beds (to sleep four), and suites, has an indoor swimming pool, a kids' pool, and full-service on-site restaurants, and can arrange babysitting services.
+The hotel offers rooms with two twin beds, two double beds (to sleep four), and suites, an indoor swimming pool, a kids' pool, and full-service on-site restaurants, and can also arrange babysitting services.

 Granville Island Hotel

 Granville Island is one of Vancouver's Top 10 Attractions and so much fun for kids.
-It's home to the famous Granville Island Public Market (where you can buy fresh and local foods), Granville Island Kids Market (which has an indoor playground), grassy parks, a free spray water park (summer only), and you can use the Aquabus or False Creek Ferry to travel to Downtown or Science World.
+It's home to the famous Granville Island Public Market (where you can buy fresh and local foods), Granville Island Kids Market (which has an indoor playground), grassy parks and a free spray water park (summer only).
+You can use the Aquabus or False Creek Ferry to travel to Downtown or Science World.

 The Granville Island Hotel has rooms with double beds (sleeps four) and a full-service on-site restaurant.

-One of my Top 10 Hotels in Downtown Vancouver, the historic Sylvia is the only hotel in Downtown Vancouver that's on the beach.
-The Sylvia has one-bedroom suites that can sleep four and have full kitchens; you can also pay for a crib or additional rollaway bed.
+One of my Top 10 Hotels in Downtown Vancouver, the historic Sylvia Hotel is the only hotel in Downtown Vancouver that's on the beach.
+The Sylvia has one-bedroom suites that can sleep four and have full kitchens; you can also pay for a crib or additional roll-away bed.